-Packing & Travel Tips for the Dominican Republic
+Packing and Travel Tips for the Dominican Republic

-If you’re looking to cave, hike, surf and shop – you can do it all in the Dominican Republic.
-If rest and relaxation are the key to your happiness, you’ll find that too!
-Here are some tips to pack more efficiently and make your trip more fun.
+You can cave, hike, surf, or shop in the Dominican Republic.
+If rest and relaxation are the key to your happiness, you’ll find that too.
+Here are some general tips to pack more efficiently and maximize your fun in the D.R.

 - Pack all of your chargers and cables in a separate small bag for easy access and limited tangles

-- Use travel size containers for jewelry, toiletries and personal items
+- Use travel-sized containers for jewelry, toiletries, and personal items

-- Dryer sheets packed in your bag keep things fresh smelling
+- Dryer sheets packed in your bag keep clothes smelling fresh

 - Roll your clothes and use packing cubes